 When you are sick with an illness like the flu, you recognize that you will get well within a short period of time.
-If you are diagnosed with a chronic illness, on the other hand, the reality is quite different.
-A chronic illness may never go away and the symptoms can make coping very difficult.
+If you are diagnosed with a Chronic Illness, on the other hand, the reality is quite different.
+A Chronic Illness will never go away and the symptoms can make coping very difficult.

-Here are 13 reasons why coping with chronic illness is hard:
+Here is why coping with Chronic Illness is hard:

-Feeling like you have to act “ok” even if you are not.
+3. Feeling like you have to act “ok” even if you are not

-Side effects of medications may make life even more challenging.
+4. Side effects of medications may be severe

-Managing an illness may require major lifestyle and/or diet changes.
+5. Managing an illness may require major lifestyle changes

-Many chronic illnesses are aided by special diets such as gluten free, nitrate free, sugar free and more.
+Most Chronic Illnesses are helped by special diets such as gluten free, nitrate free, sugar free diets, for example.
 Making these changes can be discouraging because so many other things in life are being taken away as well.
 Making huge changes in diet and activity while also dealing with the destruction Chronic Illness can bring many frustrations.

-Having to give up hobbies and things you enjoy.
+6. Having to give up activities you enjoy

 Being sick is exhausting and as you body uses energy to battle the illness it becomes harder to do all of the things you enjoy.
 Because there are things that you must do, hobbies and social activities are often set aside.

-Knowing a good day may not stay good.
+8. Knowing a good day may not stay good

 Symptoms seem to choose the most inconvenient times to show themselves.
 This means that even on good days we worry about how long until all heck breaks loose.
-Coping with chronic illness on good days can be just as difficult as bad days because of the fear about when symptoms may return.
+Coping with Chronic Illness on good days can be just as difficult as bad days because of the fear about when symptoms may return.

-Feeling guilty for a sickness you have no control over.
+9. Feeling guilty for a sickness you have no control over

-Many chronic illnesses are not effectively brought under control with medications, diet or therapies.
+Sometimes, Chronic Illnesses are not effectively brought under control with medications, diet or therapies.
 Although you are doing all that you can, your illness may not be managed that well.
 When this happens, as it is in my case, it is easy to let discouragement and frustration to lead to guilty feelings.

-Being or feeling isolated from the outside world.
+10. Being or feeling isolated from the outside world

-Finding Doctors that are invested in your health is difficult.
+11. Finding Doctors that are invested in your health is difficult

-Many illnesses, such as chronic migraine and ME/CFS, have negative stigmas.
+Many illnesses, such as Chronic Migraine, ME/CFS and others, have negative stigmas.
 Migraines are not just bad headaches and ME/CFS is more than just being very tired, for example.
 These perceptions cause people to treat you like your illness isn’t serious enough to affect your life.

 Why this Matters

-It is also imperative for a person on a journey with chronic illness to be able to recognize why coping with their illness is difficult.
-Knowing these things can help ease the burden…even if only a little bit.
+It is also imperative for a person on a journey with Chronic Illness to be able to recognize why coping with their illness is difficult.
+Knowing these things can help ease the burden, even if only a little while.